je-repo/fitnessapp/README.md

 #### fitnessapp.db

-This is the web app's SQLite3 database file.
+This is the SQLite3 database file.
 The relational tables are designed to minimise column redundancy.
 The web app's various features perform CRUD (Create, Read, Update & Delete) on this database.
 Examples include user profile creation, updating user profiles, reading workout history, editing workouts, deleting workouts, etc.

+*Outdated, consider deleting or adding a section on database schema?\
 fitnessapp.db contains the following tables, columns and data types:

 - exercises